Glenn Stok is a systems analyst with a Master’s Degree in Computer Science. He writes instructive articles to help educate his readers.

 In addition to that, the Earth's rotation around its axis is not consistent.
 It tends to slow down and speed up ever so little.

-A 9.0 magnitude Earthquake in Japan in 2011 had shifted the Earth's axis by an amount between 10 cm (4 inches) and 25 cm (10 inches).
+A 9.0 magnitude Earthquake in Japan in 2011 had shifted the Earth's axis by 16.5 cm (6.5 inches).
 These fluctuations can change the length of a day by a tiny amount, and we need to adjust our calendar accordingly.2

 To improve the accuracy of our time clocks, we need to add a second or two every year.
 It’s called a leap second.3